Blockyheadman/Blockyheadman/README.md

 I have tons of hobbies and talents/tricks up my sleeve.
 For example, I've taught myself how to play some very basic piano, how to program, how to film, and more.
 I love some gaming in my spare time if i'm not coding.
 Speaking of which, I code all day, every day.
 I usually never back away from programming and get super immersed into it.
 And I've heard being a lazy programmer pays off, which is exactly what I am!

 ### Recent News
 Recently, I've joined the [ArcOS](https://github.com/Izk-ArcOS) team and we do some pretty neat stuff there!
 Check it out!
 I work there as a part of the core team.
-I work on some design, I work in ArcTerm and I also help beta test for them.
-There's also a **[ REDACTED ]** on the way for the ArcOS team and maybe the general public at some point.
-I highly suggest you check it out sometime soon.
+I work on some design, I work in ArcTerm, I design some things, I work on documentation, and I also help beta test for them.

 ### Languages I Know
 I know English, and some simple German and Spanish.
 But for programming, I know some Java, Python, C++, Kotlin, and GDScript.
 I understand how to write all of those but basic compared to anyone elses abilities.